radeqq007/leetcode-solutions/easy/58. Length of Last Word/README.md

 This function the length of the last word in a given string:

-1.
+1. Remove any leading or trailing spaces and splits the string into an array of words.

 ```ts
 s.trim().split(' ')
 ```
-Removes any leading or trailing spaces and splits the string into an array of words.

-2.
+2. Return the length of last element, which is the last word.
 ```ts
 return words[words.length - 1].length;
 ```
-Returns the length of last element, which is the last word.